 If this is your first or second stem, fasten off yarn B and leave a tail for sewing.
 Set aside for now.

-Repeat rounds 1 to 4, 2 more times, to add stems to all 3 crochet lily of the valley flowers.
+Repeat rounds 1 to 4, 2 more times, onto your 2 remaining crochet lily of the valley flowers, for a total of 3 stemmed flowers altogether.

 Crochet Lily of the Valley Stem – Rounds 5 to 20: